Sets the key policy on the specified KMS key.

 Each statement in the key policy must contain one or more principals.
 The principals in the key policy must exist and be visible to KMS.
-When you create a new Amazon Web Services principal (for example, an IAM user or role), you might need to enforce a delay before including the new principal in a key policy because the new principal might not be immediately visible to KMS.
+When you create a new Amazon Web Services principal, you might need to enforce a delay before including the new principal in a key policy because the new principal might not be immediately visible to KMS.
 For more information, see Changes that I make are not always immediately visible in the Amazon Web Services Identity and Access Management User Guide.

 A key policy document can include only the following characters: